-All students may face financial worries which aggravate the ability to learn effectively.
-There are, however, numerous sources of grant and loan funds available.
-The Office of Student Fiscal Affairs has been established to assist students in the financing of their medical education.
-Loans, grants, and work-study assistance are available to eligible students.
+The Office of Student Fiscal Affairs has been established to assist students in the financing of their medical and graduate education.
+All students may face financial worries, which aggravate the ability to learn effectively.
+There are various sources of grant and loan funds available to students eligible for Financial Aid.
 The amount of educational assistance that a student may receive is determined by the resources available to the applicant, the standard educational costs of a particular academic year, and the financial resources available to MSM.

 Funds allocated by federal and state governments, grants, gifts, general contributions, and scholarships provided by alumni, philanthropic organizations, faculty, staff and individuals are sources of financial assistance.
 The criteria for eligibility and the amount allocated constantly fluctuate.
-Therefore, the number of students aided and the amount of aid which can be provided will also be determined by the resources available.
+The number of students aided and the amount of aid which can be provided, will also be determined by the resources available.
 Students must maintain satisfactory academic progress to qualify for financial aid.

-For all assistance available through the school, entering MD and Masters Students must submit an MSM financial aid application.
-With the exception of the Ph.
-D. student that has a stipend.
-Free Application for Federal Student Aid (FAFSA) applications for all students must be submitted annually, usually in the spring, since financial needs and family situations fluctuate.
-To qualify for institutional need based Financial Aid, parental income information must be provided on FAFSA.
-Parent tax documents must also be submitted.
+Students must annually submit the Free Application for Federal Student Aid (FAFSA) application.
+The deadline date is usually the early spring for students who wish to apply for financial aid.
+For students in the MD program, to qualify for institutional need based Financial Aid, parental income information must be provided on FAFSA.
+Parent tax documents must also be submitted